fy19/US_Stock_Crash_Monitor/README_EN.md

+### Disclaimer: The tool is written in Gemini3 and currently has the best compatibility with VOO (S&P 500); the thresholds for each indicator are based on the thresholds before the crashes in 2000, 2008, and 2021.
 # **🚨 Wall Street Quant: US Stock Crash Monitor**

 **A full-stack quantitative analysis tool built with Python and Streamlit.
 It integrates macroeconomic indicators and technical analysis to monitor crash risks for the S\&P 500 (VOO) and Nasdaq 100 (QQQ) in real-time.**